theandrebass/Mute/README.md

-# Mute
+# Mute!
-Mute! is a chrome extension to prevent autoplay videos from being crappy.
+Chrome extension to prevent autoplay videos from being crappy